 Whale and dolphin watching trips have replaced the traditional whaling boats as a way to make a living from the sea.
 From the marina you can go whale watching, swimming with dolphins, sport fishing, line fishing, diving and sailing, or just take a cruise along our scenic coastline.

-Passenger ferries enable you to visit Pico or São Jorge for the day, making Faial a perfect centre for your holiday.
+Passenger ferries enable you to visit Pico or São Jorge for the day, making Faial a perfect center for your holiday.
+Please contact Atlanticoline for further information or reservations.

 - Monte Da Guia, overlooking the town, is also a small crater and a protected nature reserve.